WarmCongee/SDUMC/README.md

 We will update README.md to further introduce the content of the article after the conference submission deadline, and release training checkpoints and features.

+## Acknowledgements

+Thanks to open source repository [MERTools](https://github.com/zeroQiaoba/MERTools), we have done a lot of work based on it.